 Individuals who are repeatedly followed or threatened may be the victims of stalking in California.
 The state’s court system considers this a criminal act that can be prosecuted under California Penal Code Section 646.9: Stalking.

-You can increase your understanding of stalking right here with the Simmrin Law Group.
-Use this article to consider:
+You can increase your understanding of stalking with the Simmrin Law Group.
+Use this article to consider the following:

 - The Definition of Stalking.